 Are you stuck in a natural beauty routine rut?
 Sometimes it’s hard to think outside the box, but there’s no reason to get bored!
-If you’re tired of spritzing on the same perfume everyday it’s time to get your DIY apron on and customize your own scent.
+If you’re tired of spritzing on the same perfume every day, it’s time to get your DIY apron on and customize your own scent.
 Learning how to make a hydrosol is a great way to take nature up on its offer of a fresh, unique twist on your normal beauty routine.
-Plus it’s useful for more than just the wonderful aroma!
+Plus, it’s useful for more than just the wonderful aroma!

 What is a hydrosol?

-As you craft your own hydrosol, you can capture the fragrance of any herbs, flowers or fruit peels that suit you.
-It’s the same process as making your own rosewater.
-For this perfume, I tried the woodsy and uplifting combination of rosemary, mint and grapefruit for a new daily mist that’s great for its scent and for your skin.
+And you can also use it to make your own perfume.
+I used the woodsy and uplifting combination of rosemary, mint, and grapefruit for a new daily mist that’s great for its scent and for your skin.

-Mint is a mental stimulant and can help stimulate hair growth if you want to give your scalp a spritz.
+Both rosemary [source] and mint [source] can help stimulate hair growth—if you want to give your scalp a spritz!

-To begin, grab a large stock pot and domed lid, a smaller heatproof bowl (such as a liquid measuring cup), some water, a bag of ice, and the rosemary, mint and grapefruit peels.
-You can use fresh or dried herbs, just be sure to buy organic, pesticide-free material whenever possible because you’re using it on your skin.
+To begin, grab a large stockpot and domed lid, a smaller heatproof bowl (such as a liquid measuring cup), some water, a bag of ice, and the rosemary, mint, and grapefruit peels.
+You can use fresh or dried herbs; just be sure to buy organic, pesticide-free material whenever possible because you’re using it on your skin.

 Do you know of any interesting ways to use your homemade hydrosol?
 Let us know in the comments.